 We conducted our audit in accordance with Canadian generally accepted auditing standards ("Canadian GAAS").
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the financial statements section of our report.
-We are independent of the Ontario Capital Growth Corporation in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of Venture Ontario in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.